Content Marketing ·

 E-books are online books that typically answer a “how-to” question for your readers.
 Content marketers often distribute e-books for download on a landing page built for lead generation.

 The content in e-books is usually targeted to a specific person in the buyer persona to help them become better at their job.
+And they are often useful at the top of the funnel when the prospect is researching the problem they are solving.

 Unlike white papers and long-form blog posts, e-books combine text with compelling visuals that help make complex topics easier for your audience to understand.